 If the student fails the PhD preliminary exam, the student may appeal to the Director of IDM Academic Programs by submitting a written request via email.
 If granted, the Director of IDM Academic Programs will select one or two new committee members to serve on the re-examination committee and try to keep the original committee chair if possible.
 The new committee will still follow the committee composition rules.
 The exam format will remain the same.
-It is up to the Director of IDM Academic Programs if the journal publication that forms the basis of the exam be changed or remain the same as the original exam.
-Students who are not permitted to retake the examination or who do not pass the re-examination will be released from the program.
+It is up to the Director of IDM Academic Programs if the journal publication that forms the basis of the exam is changed or remains the same as the original exam.
+Students not allowed to retake the examination or who do not pass the re-examination will be released from the program.